ramhejazi/dana/docs/datatypes.md

 `{ type: 'varchar' }` (a plain object) or simply as a string `'varchar'`.

 In addition to the `type` property each datatype object may have several other properties which represent the MySQL attributes of datatypes.
-As an example `nullable` property specifies whether column should be `NULL` or `NOT NULL`.
+As an example `nullable` property specifies column should be `NULL` or `NOT NULL`.

 ### String Types
 <ul>